Brad Potts: Career

-Potts began his career with Carlisle United and made his professional debut on 11 August 2012 in a 1–0 win against Accrington Stanley in the first round of the League Cup.
+Potts began his career with Newcastle United youth academy before moving to Carlisle United and made his professional debut on 11 August 2012 in a 1–0 win against Accrington Stanley in the first round of the League Cup.
 He made his league debut a week later, playing 90 minutes of a 1–1 draw against Stevenage on 18 August.
 On 12 June 2015, Potts signed for Blackpool after his contract at Carlisle expired.
+He scored the opening goal for Blackpool in the 2017 League Two play-off final win against Exeter City.
 On 3 August 2017 Potts joined Championship side Barnsley on a three-year deal for an undisclosed fee.
 On 4 January 2019, Potts moved to Championship side Preston North End for a reported incoming record transfer fee paid by the club in excess of £1.5 million.
-January 2019.

 International career

 On 8 November 2012, Potts was called up to the England under-19 squad to play Finland in a friendly on 13 November in Telford.
 He made his debut in the game which England won 1–0.